 Located right on the coast, along the Bay of Biscay, San Sebastián has access to the freshest seafood around.
 Some of the most iconic local dishes centre on seafood, including bacalao al pil pil (cod fried in olive oil until the skin becomes crispy and the juices emulsify), percebes (goose barnacles), squid in its own ink and kokotxas (a stew made with cod or hake cheeks).

-Basque-style tapas are known as pintxos and are usually small pieces of bread, topped with a variety of different ingredients – anything from Spanish ham, prawns and anchovies to cheese, chorizo or wild mushroom croquettes.
-They are usually speared with sticks and placed along the bar for diners to come and help themselves, and cost between €1-3 each.
-At the end of the night, your sticks are counted up, and you pay your bill.
-San Sebastián is the king of pintxos, home to many varieties of places selling them from classic old-style eateries to innovative new gastro bars.
+Basque-style tapas are known as pintxos and are usually small pieces of bread, topped with a variety of ingredients – anything from Spanish ham, prawns and anchovies to cheese, chorizo or wild mushroom croquettes.
+They’re usually speared with sticks and placed along the bar to accompany your drink.
+At the end of the night, your sticks are counted and you pay your bill.
+San Sebastián is the king of this style of eating and home to a smorgasbord of pintxo bars, from classic eateries to innovative gastro bars.